-We thank Mr. Samuli Anttila and Mr. Jarmo Kuure for the use and piloting of the Oulu University smart excavator during our field experiments.
+We thank Mr. Samuli Anttila for piloting the Oulu University smart excavator during our field experiments.
 This study was funded by Business Finland (grant 38056/31/2020) as part of the Open Ecosystem project.
 The text reflects only the author's views, and the agency is not responsible for any use that may be made of the information it contains.